realmagicgreen/magicgreen-jekyll/_posts/2019-10-01-mosquito-repellent-plants.md

 {% include image.html name="-07" caption="Basil plant" %}

-Basil is already a great herb to have fresh in the kitchen, and now you can consider a pest repellent too.
+[Basil](https://en.wikipedia.org/wiki/Basil) is already a great herb to have fresh in the kitchen, and now you can consider a pest repellent too.
 As usual, plan on keeping your potted basil in a very sunny window as it needs a lot of light, and be diligent about watering it.

 Basil doesn’t handle dry conditions very well, but you also don’t want to drown the roots.
 Damp, well-draining soil is the key.

 They prefer a warm environment, so they may not be the best indoor houseplant if you have a cold house during the winters.
 Otherwise, they should thrive just fine.
 Feel free to harvest a few leaves now and again for cooking too.

-5. Rosemary
+5. Rosemary - Salvia Rosmarinus

 {% include image.html name="-08" caption="Rosemary plant" %}

-Another seasoning herb that has mosquito-repelling qualities is rosemary.
+Another seasoning herb that has mosquito-repelling qualities is [rosemary](https://en.wikipedia.org/wiki/Rosemary).
 Maybe not the best choice for a novice gardener, but it would be worth giving a try.
 You need a place with as much sunlight as possible, even a grow light occasionally, and you should know it can be finicky about watering.

 Use a well-draining potting soil mix, watering when the surface is dry to the touch.
 It can be sensitive to either too much or too little water.